nerabits/Surge-Manual/policy/proxy.md

 Snell is a lightweight encryption proxy protocol developed by ourselves.
 You may get the server-side binary from https://github.com/surge-networks/snell.

+Surge supports UDP relay of Snell V3, Shadowsocks, and Trojan protocols.
+The UDP relay support for shadowsocks proxies should be turned on manually by adding the parameter `udp-relay=true` since the shadowsocks server may not support the UDP relay.

 ## Parameters